Dsek-LTH/hugo/README.md

 ## udp

-Lstens on a given port (1337 currently) for images and displays them on the screen
+Listens on a given port (1337 currently) for images and displays them on the screen.